Gastric Balloon: What it Costs and Can it Jump Start your Weight Loss?

 The most important lifestyle change revolves around your diet.
 You feel fuller earlier so you eat smaller portions of food.
 However, unlike other bariatric surgeries, such as lap band surgery, after which certain high-fat foods may trigger side effects, you can eat all types of foods after undergoing gastric balloon — just in smaller portions.
 A registered dietician can help design a healthful diet replete with necessary vitamins and minerals.
 In addition, you will learn the principles needed to change how you eat and think about food.
 This type of nutritional program will continue after the balloon is removed so you can continue to lose weight or maintain the weight you’ve lost.

-If you overeat with a gastric balloon, you may feel extremely nauseated or vomit.
+If you overeat, you may feel extremely nauseated or vomit.
 It is not risk-free.
 Some people may experience excessive pain and vomiting.

 Your stomach will return to normal after the gastric balloon is removed.
 Advocates believe that it can still result in lasting and ongoing weight loss after removal because it helps exact behavioral changes; their theory holds that people get used to eating smaller portions of food and are therefore more inclined to continue to eat in this manner long after the balloon is removed.